carolinetang77/shiny-pokes/README.md

 ## Tabs
 - Summary: Basic information about each Pokemon (types, abilities, height, weight, color)
-- Can I fight it?: Determine whether a Pokemon can be effective at fighting another based on available moves
+- Can I fight it?: Determine whether a Pokemon can be effective at fighting another based on available moves (WIP)